verny-tran/AttendanceKit/README.md

 <img align="middle" width="1000" src="https://github.com/verny-tran/AttendanceKit/blob/main/Resources/Figures/Admin%20module.png">

+The diagram depicted above demonstrates the procedural flow of the custom admin module.
+The purpose of this module is to address the limitation of [Firebase Authentication](https://firebase.google.com/docs/auth), which initially **doesn't permit an end-user** *to create accounts* on behalf of **other end-users**.
+Thus, it is incorporated as a little [Node.js](https://nodejs.org) module to enable one end-user (Institution) to generate accounts for another end-user (Student).

 Our experiments show that some initial simulations of the system provide a more complete picture of how the new system operates and interacts, followed by an evaluation based on the learning outcomes of the class.
 Our system takes **time and accuracy** into account.
 In addition, our results present a complete performance study of the system with RFID, NFC and genuine mobile devices, as well as a novel machine learning platform that *can be deployed on actual devices* in reality for commercial.

 <img align="middle" width="1000" src="https://github.com/verny-tran/AttendanceKit/blob/main/Resources/Figures/Face%20recognition%20flow.png">